kcarlton55/bomcheckgui/README.md

 ### **How it works**

 Drag and drop the BOM files that you want to be checked onto bomcheckgui's drag/drop window.
-Click the green check mark icon to generate results.
+Click the green triangle icon to generate results.
 (See bomcheck's help section for additional information)

 ### **bomcheck.cfg**